OSH Answers Fact Sheets

 Symptoms of the disease vary depending on how the disease was contracted.
 Symptoms usually occur within 7 days of exposure, but usually between 2 to 5 days.
 The skin infection begins with itchy bumps that resemble insects bites.
 Skin bumps develop into painless black blisters.

-If the Bacillus anthracis spores are inhaled, the initial signs of disease are usually flu-like symptoms including fever, muscle pain, fatigue, cough and chest discomfort.
-The symptoms may progress to severe breathing problems and shock.
+If the Bacillus anthracis spores are inhaled, the initial signs of disease are usually flu-like symptoms including fever, sore throat, feeling unwell, body aches, fatigue, cough and chest discomfort.
+The symptoms may progress to severe breathing problems.

 In the case of intestinal anthrax symptoms usually begin a few days after ingestion of the contaminated meat.
-The symptoms include abdominal pain, fever, nausea, vomiting and diarrhea.
+The symptoms include fever, chills, swelling of neck or neck glands, abdominal pain, fever, nausea, loss of appetite, vomiting and diarrhea.

 How is anthrax recognized?